The Negative Way

 as translated through the morphology of contemporary languages.

-He asked the tax collectors, the fishermen, and women seated with him:
+He asked the tax collectors, fishermen, and the women seated with him:

 ‘to do this’ in memory of him as he shared the bread and wine.
 He invited his

-Followers, as well as us, to become the bread of life and energizing wine of his
+followers to become the bread of life and energizing wine of his

 spiritual truth for the spiritually hungry who wait in fields for the harvest.